groot-mg/.github/profile/README.md

 ## Hi there 👋

-:receipt: These repositories represent a microservices architecture based in a shopping/e-commerve api.
+:receipt: These repositories represent a microservices architecture based in a simple shopping/e-commerve api.

 Some techniques and tools used:
 * API Gateway